-The constellation pictures a gigantic scorpion (Scorpio) trying to sting a mighty man (Ophiuchus) in the heel, while Ophiuchus is trampling on the scorpion while at the same time wrestling a coiled serpent.
-This gigantic scorpion has its tail uplifted in anger, ready to wound and strike the man’s foot.
-This sign helps us understand that this conflict is to-the-death.
-In Scorpio we begin to learn the nature of the price to ransom us from Libra, the scales of justice.
+The constellation pictures a gigantic scorpion (Scorpio) trying to sting a mighty man (Ophiuchus) in the heel, while Ophiuchus is trampling on the scorpion and simultaneously wrestling a coiled serpent.
+This gigantic scorpion has its tail uplifted in anger, ready to strike the man’s foot.
+This sign tells us that this conflict is to-the-death.
+In Scorpio we begin to learn the nature of the payment to ransom us from Libra, the scales of justice.
 Scorpio and the Serpent (Serpens) are two images of the same adversary – Shaytan.

-This sign in the stars repeats the promise given as a Sign to Hazrat Adam in the garden of Paradise and recorded in the Taurat when the LORD told Shaytan (in the form of a serpent) concerning the Seed of Virgo
+This sign in the stars repeats the promise given as a Sign to Hazrat Adam in the garden of Paradise and recorded in the Taurat when the LORD told Shaytan (who was in the form of a serpent) concerning the Seed of Virgo

 “… you will strike his heel and he will crush your head”(Genesis 3:15)

 The scorpion struck the heel when the prophet Isa al Masih PBUH was crucified on the cross, but the scorpion suffered mortal defeat when the prophet rose from death three days later.
 This was foretold long before in astrology through the constellations Scorpio, Ophiucus and Serpens by the One who made the stars and arranged them in the heavens.

 Conflict with Scorpio remembered by others

 This promised conflict that began in the Garden and reached its climax on the cross was remembered by many ancient cultures.

 These two images show how both the ancient Egyptians and Babylonians had memories of Adam and Eve in Paradise and also the promise that the head of the serpent would be crushed.
 The ancient Greeks remembered this through Scorpio.

 …you can trace the starlit Ophiuchus himself: so brightly set beneath his head appear his gleaming shoulders. … his hands … firmly clutch the Serpent, which encircles the waist of Ophiuchus, but he, steadfast with both his feet well set, tramples a huge monster, even the Scorpion, standing upright on his eye and breast.Aratus quoting Exodus 4th Century BCE Greek poet